PCemOnMac/PCemV14MacOSX/README.md

-## Inofficial PCem v14 port for macOS and Mac OS X
+## Unofficial PCem v14 port for macOS and Mac OS X

 If you're a user looking for the Mac OS X build of PCem, click [Releases](https://github.com/kyr0/PCemV14MacOSX/releases)  and download the latest release.
 Please note that atm this is an *unofficial* build.
 If you have issues,